rapidsai/raft/README.md

 like other projects in the RAPIDS ecosystem, eases the burden of configuring different allocation strategies globally across the libraries that use it.
 RMM also provides RAII wrappers around device arrays that handle the allocation and cleanup.

-## RAFT's primary goals are to provide a comprehensive set of tools which are
+## RAFT's primary goals are to be...
-1. Fast- Provide a significant performance boost out of the box
+1. Fast- First and foremost, they provide a significant performance boost out of the box
 2. Simple- Easy to use and easy to integrate into downstream projects
-3. Reusable- Minimize the need for "reinventing the wheel"
+3. Reusable- Standardized core components minimize the need for "reinventing the wheel"
-4. Comprehensive- Cover a wide spectrum of different analytics
+4. Composable- APIs that work well together and with other APIs
-5. Composable- APIs that work well together and with other APIs
+5. Comprehensive- Enable building a wide spectrum of different analytics

 ## Getting started